shorepine/tulipcc/tulip/tdeck/README.md

 To flash your T-Deck with Tulip, follow the [Tulip CC flashing instructions](../../docs/tulip_flashing.md).

 We default the T-Deck to a 6x8 REPL font, to get 53x30 REPL / editor screen instead of 40x20.
-If this is too small, comment out the
-`idf_build_set_property(COMPILE_OPTIONS "-DTULIP_REPL_FONT_8X6" APPEND)` line at the end of `CMakeLists.txt` in this folder.

 ![T-Deck](../../docs/pics/tdeck_game.jpg)